kristinemlarson/gnssrefl/tests/use_cases/use_lorg.md

 If you are curious about the position time series for the antenna, you can use *download_unr lorg* for more information.

-## Reproduce the Web App

-**Make SNR File**

-Start by downloading the RINEX file and extracting the GPS SNR data:

-*rinex2snr lorg 2019 205*

-**Take a Look at the Data**
+## Take a Look at the Data

+First make a SNR file.

+<code>rinex2snr lorg 2019 205</code>
-Use **quickLook** to produce a periodogram similar to the one in the web app [(For details on quickLook output)](../../docs/quickLook_desc.md).

-quickLook is set to use the L1 frequency by default:
+Use **quickLook** to produce a periodogram similar to the one in the web app [(For details on quickLook output)](../../docs/quickLook_desc.md). quickLook is set to use the L1 frequency by default:

-*quickLook lorg 2019 205*
+<code>quickLook lorg 2019 205*</code>

 <img src="lorg-ql-l1.png" width="600">

-Compare the periodograms for frequencies 1, 20 (L2C) and 5.
+Compare the periodograms for other frequencies: L2C and L5.
 They should be similar to the L1 periodogram, except that there will be fewer satellite traces because only GPS satellites launched after 2005 broadcast L2C and only satellites after 2010 broadcast L5.
 The northwest qudarant is the noisiest and one could certainly try to improve the results by restricting some azimuths there.
+This is for L2C:

-*quickLook lorg 2019 205 -fr 20*
+<code>quickLook lorg 2019 205 -fr 20</code>

 <img src="lorg-ql-l2c.png" width="600">

+This is for L5:

-*quickLook lorg 2019 205 -fr 5*
+<code>quickLook lorg 2019 205 -fr 5</code>

 <img src="lorg-ql-l5.png" width="600">